SACHIN-TIWARI6343/Apnacollege-demo/README.md

 # Apnacollege-demo
-This is my first Git Repositiory
+This is my first Git Repositiory,
 Author - Sachin Tiwari